 Prerequisites: Consent of instructor and senior standing.
+Students are assigned to various government agencies

 Students are assigned to various government agencies and work under joint supervision of agency heads and the course instructor.
 Participation in staff and internship conferences.
 Maximum credit six units.
 (Formerly numbered Criminal Justice Administration 498.)